 Welcome to our ongoing celebration of the 2021 Library of Congress National Book Festival!
 Here, we offer highlights from this year’s treasure trove of programs celebrating the theme, “Open a Book, Open the World.”
 Whether you’re tuning in for the first time, or revisiting favorites, we hope you enjoy these programs — and that they continue to open the world for you.
+Make sure to explore the full video collection from the 2021 Festival.

 Two women go missing at a sanatorium-turned-hotel in the Swiss Alps.
 A young socialite finds herself trapped in an isolated mansion in the Mexican countryside.
 A Chicago detective comes out of retirement to investigate a murder in rural Ireland.
 An eleven-year-old boy begins receiving texts from someone claiming to be Harry Houdini, who died in 1926.